Which Boardbag is right for you?

 Try and find a boardsock with a padded nose, usually the nose is the most vulnerable part of the board during travel—as you maneuver through the house or garage on your way to the beach the sock offers a little cushion for your surfboard.

-A boardsock also does a good job at keeping wax, sand, and water away from your goodies after your surf.
-The boardsock also keeps your car clean and that keeps your chick happy bro, which is a win-win.
+A boardsock also does a good job at keeping wax, sand, and water away from your goodies after your surf and can help keep your car clear, which keeps the ladies stoked.

 You want to pick the right nose and size options, most socks will stretch a few inches in all directions—so if you buy a 6'0 boardsock you'll be able to stuff up to a 6'4 in that baby.